 Diligent Evaluations streamlines the process of board assessments to allow boards to better achieve good corporate governance through improving board performance, board recruitment and board diversity.

-With Diligent, boards can gain a competitive edge to improve governance by having the right information, analytics and insights to spot risks, act on opportunities and turn insights into action.
+With Diligent, boards can gain a competitive edge to improve remuneration committee requirements and governance by having the right information, analytics and insights to spot risks, act on opportunities and turn insights into action.

 Good governance isn’t just one thing – so why buy board software that only manages your board documents?
 At Diligent, we empower leading organisations around the world to turn good governance into a competitive advantage for their business using our board management software.
 In the ever-changing landscape of the world, governance hasn’t kept up with the fast pace of business.
 Quarterly board meetings, paper board books and not using secure board communication tools for sensitive data have opened up numerous companies to risk.